 1906: Friends and family of Mr. and Mrs. Louis Fauerbach celebrated the couple’s 50th wedding anniversary this evening.
 For seventeen years, they received, respectively as the Superintendent and Matron of the Hebrew Sheltering Guardian Orphan Asylum.

-1909(1st of Tishrei, 5670): Jews observe Rosh Hashanah for the first time under the President of William Taft.
+1909(1st of Tishrei, 5670): Jews observe Rosh Hashanah for the first time during the Presidency of William Taft.

 1910: Jews of Salonica compel editors of Turkish paper that published anti-Semitic remarks to send a public retraction to every Turkish journal.